tvp227/SnapInstaller/README.md

 ## Overview

 Kudu Snap Installer provides a user-friendly graphical interface for installing Snap packages on Linux.
-It categorizes common applications and utilities, allowing users to select packages for installation with simple checkboxes.
+It categorises common applications and utilities, allowing users to select packages for installation with simple checkboxes.
 The tool also offers a custom package option for installing packages not included in the predefined categories.

 ## Features

-- **Categorized Package Selection**: Browse and select packages from predefined categories:
+- **Categorised Package Selection**: Browse and select packages from predefined categories:
   - Productivity (Chromium, Firefox, VS Code, Slack)
   - Development (Go, Node.js, Docker, Postman)
   - Utilities (VLC, Spotify, OBS Studio, htop)